-Touch is a Wobbly Inevitability
+Touch Is a Wobbly Inevitability

-The advent of better graphics, much higher frame rates, and integration with surround audio has allowed virtual reality to become even more immersive than it ever was.
+The advent of better graphics, much higher frame rates, and integration with surround audio have allowed virtual reality to become even more immersive than it ever was.
 The only thing missing was a way to intuitively interact with this fabricated world, the realm that your eyes and ears already believe to be real.

 Needless to say, this has led to the inevitable disruption of a user’s immersive experience once you start playing around with controllers.
 But if there is one thing that the Microsoft Kinect has clearly taught us about touchy wavy controls, is that gesture-based interfacing could easily go from amazingly convenient, to frustratingly wobbly.

-Project North Star however, will most likely inherit the improvements that Leap Motion has made during its foray into VR roughly two years ago.
+Project North Star, however, will most likely inherit the improvements that Leap Motion has made during its foray into VR roughly two years ago.
 The touch concept is already inherently intuitive, and many reviewers of the original Leap Motion agree that it only requires a couple more software updates to finally do the trick.
 Technologically speaking, this is even better in AR, as Project North Star basically introduces a new set of dedicated augmented reality glasses made to further optimize touch interfacing and its advantages.
 The system’s scanning software could easily integrate with its Leap Motion’s default positioning algorithms to create even more accurate motion detection.

 Keiichi Matsuda’s teasers had a tendency to show a considerable detail difference of the concept’s proposed uses.
 This is in contrast to older Leap Motion demos many years ago, which usually focused on rather vague and generalized demonstrations of the original touch-based product’s responsiveness and accuracy.
 When placed within Project North Star’s design, some of the teaser concepts such as virtual wearables even gain an almost unusual sense of real plausibility.
 Had it been first introduced by earlier augmented reality glasses like Google Glass, it most likely wouldn’t have been practically acceptable, since the “air” touch technology that Leap Motion pioneered was yet to be fully realized back then.